-Silke is a partner in the Luxembourg Investment Management Group which she joined in 2004.
+Silke is a partner in the Luxembourg Investment Funds Group which she joined in 2004.

 Silke is an accomplished and versatile funds lawyer who advises and works extensively with big international asset managers and banking groups.
 She has deep experience with all kinds of regulated and unregulated investment funds, especially in the alternative funds area.
 Her field of expertise covers all asset classes with a particular focus on private equity, real estate, infrastructure and private credit, including both main funds and access vehicles to large international fund structures.
 She also has specific experience with managed-account type investment vehicles reflecting the specific needs of dedicated investors (e.g., regulatory).
 Besides the alternatives business she has also deep knowledge of retail investor funds (UCITS and UCIs) and on regulatory matters including licensing matters or passporting of both service providers and products across Europe.